 The Private Bank team members get to better know our clients and their goals so they can help them develop personalized strategies to navigate changes in the market and throughout their lives.
 With many of our clients from the Baby Boom generation now transitioning toward retirement, investment and estate planning services are a large part of our focus to help manage their assets into the future and effectively pass them on to the next generation.

 Investment and Insurance Services

 Bank of Hawaii continues to be the premiere provider of fiduciary and investment services in Hawaii and the Pacific.
-We remain the biggest municipal bond manager in the state of Hawaii, and manage three tax-free bonds.
-Our trusted team of certified financial planners (CFP) and certified financial analysts (CFA) manages almost $7 billion in assets through a wide array of advisory and brokerage services.
+We are the largest manager of municipal bonds in the state of Hawaii, and serve as investment advisor to three tax-free bond funds.
+Our trusted team of certified financial planners and certified financial analysts manages over $7 billion in assets through a wide array of advisory and broker services.

 You're about to exit BOH.com